-Quick Answer: Lab Grown Diamonds are an alternative to Natural Mined Diamonds, maybe not a great alternative yet.
-But, we are closely monitoring the market.
+Quick Answer: Lab Grown Diamonds are an alternative to Natural Mined Diamonds

-We do have Lab Grown Diamonds available if requested.
-But since they are new, and the number of manufactures and suppliers has not stabilized, we don't know where the price will go.
-We don't want to have customers purchase a Lab Grown Diamond, and end up with something that has little or no value.
+We want all customers of Lab Grown Diamonds to understand there could be little or no resale value.
 A naturally mined diamond has a long established history of holding value, there is a large market buying and selling naturally mined diamonds that the Lab Grown counterparts don't yet have.